edumserrano/dotnet-sdk-extensions/docs/integration-tests/web-application-factory.md

 }
 ```

-**Note**: the call to `ConfigureWebHostDefaults` is always required if you're testing web apps because it will register default services usually required by web apps.
+**Note**: the call to `ConfigureWebHostDefaults` is likely required if you're testing web apps because it will register default services usually required by web apps.
 For example: `IServiceCollection.AddRouting`.